Chillee/chillee.github.io/walks.md

 linear_recurrence = berlekamp_massey(initial_terms)
 ans = get_kth_term(linear_recurrence, initial_terms, K)
 ```

+Code for this last approach can be found [here.](./walks.cpp) Thanks to [KACTL](https://github.com/kth-competitive-programming/kactl) for the code templates.

 # Concluding Thoughts
 Hope you found this a neat rabbit hole to dive into!
 This problem is one that many may have encountered, whether in class or interviews.
 Although many of you may have written it off as a basic DP problem (or perhaps even after encountering the adjacency matrix interpretation), there's actually a lot deeper you can go with this problem.